 Some businesses use scarcity to generate a sense of urgency for their products.
 Sometimes that’s perfectly legitimate.
 If a developer is down to the last two lots in an area where he’s building there can be a genuine sense of urgency for a homebuyer who wants to live in that specific area.

 Are urgency and scarcity good motivators?
 They certainly work.
 Some marketers would even suggest that your call to action isn’t complete without adding a penalty as an extra motivator (the price goes up after August 15, or this offer limited to the first 50 responders).
-Copyblogger has an interesting article on this you might want to check out.
+Copyblogger has you might want to check out.

 Remember, however, that marketing today is about building trust and being transparent.
 If there’s a genuine scarcity or a real sense of urgency—by all means let people know.
 But think twice about manufacturing scarcity or urgency to manipulate people into action.
 You may fool them once, but they may not give you a second chance.